NuuttiBoi/SportApp/README.md

 - **Calculate Total Time**: Users can calculate the total time spent on sports for the week.

-## How to Use the SportsLogger Application
+## How to Use the Application

-After successfully running the SportsLogger application, you will be presented with a console menu that provides several options.
+After successfully running the application, you will be presented with a console menu that provides several options.
 Follow the steps below to effectively use the application:

  **Starting the Application**:
    - Run the application from the SportLogger class.